• News

 Lastly, but most importantly, tell someone where you plan on going and for how long you plan to be gone.
 If you plan on boating far away from shore or in a remote area, fill out a float plan and leave it with a reliable person who you can depend on in an emergency situation.
 A float plan provides details regarding the travel route, scheduled time of departure and arrival, number of passengers, and other important boating information, giving the Coast Guard or another rescue agency a head start in carrying out their rescue efforts.

 Prepare your boat for the water away from others.
 Load and transfer items to the side of any driving areas and NOT on the actual boat ramp.
 Keep in mind, on busy days small ramps can get backed up.
-The more prepared you are, the more efficient and quicker the process will be everyone.
+The more prepared you are, the more efficient and quicker the process will be for everyone.

 When backing down the ramp, make sure to put your car in park and use the emergency break.
 Leaving your vehicle in reverse or neutral will send it to a watery grave.